rafaello7/RubiksCubeSolver/README.md

 On a modern PC (PassMark ~4000) the typical search time of a randomly mixed cube is about 2 minutes.

-Note that while the program is looking for a solution, it does not dispatch any HTTP requests.

 ## Algorithm

 The program uses a dumb algorithm, without any heuristics, group theory,